ADHD and Driving

 Theory and Practice

 Although adults with ADHD with more years of driving practice have an advantage over younger drivers with ADHD, the symptoms can cause problems for drivers throughout their driving careers.
 Drivers affected by ADHD need to be especially aware of their own driving abilities as part of their behavioral management of the disorder.

 Depending on the individual's specific symptoms of ADHD, supplemental driver training may need to focus on specific symptoms of ADHD, such as controlling negative emotions or improving skills to pay attention.6

 Repeated research has shown that stimulant medication greatly improves driving performance for adults with ADHD.1 As part of a multimodal treatment plan, taking medication can make a big difference in reducing the risk of negative driving experiences, including accidents.

 As car makers introduce new models, many state-of-the-art cars have options that include heads-up display, texting and cellphone integration and steering wheel cabin controls.
 Drivers with ADHD may want to pass up all of these options that can be distracting, and consider research showing manual transmission to be a better choice because of the need for increased attention in driving habits.7

 Safe Driving Tips

 Drivers affected by ADHD can improve their driving skills and increase their safety on the road by doing the following:

-- Reduce distractions within the car, including electronics.
+- Reduce distractions in the car, including using electronics.
 This means turning cell-phones off completely, or otherwise disabling all "notifications."